Do You Need Small Business Insurance in Michigan?

 General Liability Insurance.

-This coverage helps small businesses owners manage the financial burden of paying out costly customer injury claims.
+General liability insurance coverage helps small business owners manage the financial burden of paying out costly customer injury claims.
 It also extends to legal expenses related to slander and libel lawsuits.
 Often commercial leases will require small businesses to carry this coverage.

 Professional Liability Insurance.